UniversalDependencies/UD_Latin-ITTB/README.md

 # Changelog

+2019-5-15 v2.4
+  * The new UD validation script has prompted further improvements to the conversion routine:
+    * parts of speech PART and DET (for the lemma _plerusque_), that continued to appear in the conversion, have been changed to ADV and ADJ respectively;
+    * small improvements to the treatment of nested co-ordinations and relative clauses;
+    * correct treatment of justaxposed nominals as either _flat_ or _appos_, especially in the case of ambiguity between NOUN and ADJ;
+    * new coherent treatment of abbreviations, symbols and numbers, now receiving a part of speech instead of X;
+    * other minor adjustments regarding more esoteric aspects of morphosyntactic annotation and technicalities;
+    * finally, various morphological and syntactical annotation errors in the original annotation of the _Index Thomisticus_ have been detected and corrected.
+  * Note: as of now, unfortunately the conllu files do not pass the UD validation script.
+Future work will be needed to smooth the conversion, but the present version still maintains its validity.

 2018-11-01 v2.3
   * Book three of _Summa contra gentiles_ now completely annotated with more than 3500 new sentences and 60000 additional tokens
   * Generic major update of the conversion script:
     * ellipsis and ExD _afun_'s are now addressed; where heuristics might fail, warnings are issued;
-    * PDT-style apposition subtrees are completely restructured for UD conversion; new relation subtype appos and composite _deprel_ advmod:cc for appositive adverbial modifiers (_scilicet_);
+    * PDT-style apposition subtrees are completely restructured for UD conversion; new relation subtype _appos_ and composite _deprel_ advmod:cc for appositive adverbial modifiers (_scilicet_);
     * tagging of proper nouns with PROPN by means of a hard-coded lexicon;
     * correct treatment of xcomp and ccomp;
     * INTJ PoS removed;